HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 |Severity|Warning
 |Resolution|If the operation did not complete, correct the value for the query parameter in the request body and resubmit the request.

-### Base.1.0.ResourceAlreadyExists
+### Base.1.4.ResourceAlreadyExists
-The create resource operation did not complete because the resource already exists.
+Indicates that a resource change or creation was attempted but that the operation cannot proceed because the resource already exists.

 | | |
 |:---|:---|
-|Message Format|"The requested resource already exists."
+|Message Format|"The requested resource of type %1 with the property %2 with the value %3 already exists."
 |Severity|Critical
-|Resolution|Do not attempt the create operation because the resource already exists.
+|Resolution|Do not repeat the create operation as the resource has already been created.

-### Base.1.0.ResourceAtUriInUnknownFormat
+### Base.1.4.ResourceAtUriInUnknownFormat
 The URI is valid, but the resource or image at that URI is in a format that is not supported by the service.

 | | |